sruthiravindra/wordofmouth/README.md

 From the [ServicesPage.js](/src/pages/ServicesPage.js), a search bar will continously search every time the user types.
 To prevent searches from overlapping, a useState hook creates the variable actionInProgress.
 Before any action is dispatched, actionInProgress must be false.
 Additionally, to prevent a search from executing on every keystroke, a timeout of 0.5 seconds is created and renewed on every keystroke.
 Therefore, a search will only execute if there is a 0.5 second pause between keystrokes.
 If there is a 0.5 second pause, the fetchWorkersByKeyword action will be dispatched from the [usersSlice.js](/src/features/users/usersSlice.js) file.

 ### Worker Card Indicates Contact vs. Non-Contact
+The [WorkerCard.js](/src/features/workers/WorkerCard.js) component initalizes an inContacts variable to false.
+Then, it accesses the currentUser with a Redux useSelector.
+If the current user exists, a .find() method is called on currentUser.contacts with the worker's id to set the inContacts variable to truthy or falsy.
+If the worker is in the current user's contacts, two things are rendered differently in the worker card.
+First, the Card component className is set to 'worker-card-in-contacts' instead of 'worker-card', which applies different CSS styling.
+Then, the RequestContactButton component renders buttons to represent the worker's contact information instead of a 'request contact' button.

 ### Request Contact
+Within the [WorkerCard.js](/src/features/workers/WorkerCard.js) component, a 'request button' is displayed in the card header.
+After a user has logged in, they can click the button, which dispatches the createRequest Redux thunk within the [requestsSlice.js](/src/features/requests/requestsSlice.js) file.
+The thunk makes a POST request to the server endpoint '/requests', and from there the server creates a new request document.
+Nothing more is done after the thunk is fulfilled.

 ### Contacts Page
+After a user has logged in, the [UserMenu.js](/src/features/user/UserMenu.js) becomes visible in the header.
+From the dropdown menu, the 'My Contacts' option will navigate to the [ContactsPage.js](/src/pages/ContactsPage.js).
+When this component first loads, a React useEffect dispatches the fetchRequests thunk within the [requestsSlice.js](/src/features/requests/requestsSlice.js) file.
+The thunk sends a GET request to the server endpoint 'requests', which will use the JWT token to extract the user's id and search for requests.
+Both requests which the user has sent and received will be selected, the to and from profiles are populated, and an array of requests is returned.
+When the thunk has finished, state.requests.requestsArray is populated with the returned requests.
+Now, before any other components are mounted, the request data exists.
+The contacts page has a tabbed interface which was built using Reactstrap Tab components.
+- The 'Contacts' tab displays any contacts which are listed in the current user's contacts with the [ContactList.js](/src/features/users/ContactRequestList.js).
+The contacts already exist as an array of profiles in the state.user.currentUser.contacts, so all that's needed to access this data is a useSelector from Redux.
+The contacts array is rendered with a .map() method, and each contact object is passed as a prop into [ContactCard.js](/src/features/users/ContactCard.js).
+- The 'Requests' tab displays any requests which exist in state.requests.requestsArray, which will be populated before this component is rendered.
+The array is retreived with a useSelector from Redux, and rendered with a .map() method.
+Within the .map(), we check if the request.to_id === currentUser._id.
+If so, the request has been sent to the current user, and the request is passed as a prop to the [ContactRequestCard.js](/src/features/users/ContactRequestCard.js).
+If the ids do not match, then the request has been sent BY the current user, and the request is passed as a prop to the [ContactRequestSentCard.js](/src/features/users/ContactRequestSentCard.js).

 ### Approve/Decline Contact Request
+From within the [ContactRequestCard.js](/src/features/users/ContactRequestCard.js) component, the current user has the option to approve or decline a contact request.
+Both the 'Approve' and 'Decline' buttons dispatch the updateRequest thunk from the [requestsSlice.js](/src/features/requests/requestsSlice.js) file - the only difference is if the status is 'Approved' or 'Declined'.
+The thunk sends a PUT request to the server endpoint 'requests/:requestId' and updates the specified request's status from 'Pending' to either 'Approved' or 'Declined'.
+Both the to and from users' profile ids are added to each other's contacts arrays.
+After the thunk has been fulfilled, the state.requests.requestsArray is filtered to remove the request which was just approved or declined.

 ### Worker Profile Page